EtienneAuroux/Twitter_account_analysis_tool_original_version/README.md

 # Twitter Account Analysis Tool
 ### A web app to analyze twitter accounts using dash and snscrape.

+Hello world,

+I discovered  Dash thanks to a colleague at work and I thought it would be fun to use it for something else than ploting the data coming out of a Keithley.
+So I made this app, it was a fun project and I learnt a lot!
+The app runs fine locally but I fell short of being able to deploy it online (more below).
+If you want to give it a try, don't hesitate to contact me :)

 **You will have to install the following:**
 - Python, at least version 3.7
 - numpy 1.19.2